 One Step Further: Community Support & Nutrition Program

-Need 12 volunteers!
-Volunteers will be unloading food commodities, packing grocery boxes, and/or loading packed boxes onto a truck.
-There will be plenty of opportunity for all.
+Every two weeks, volunteers are needed to unload food commodities, pack grocery boxes, and/or load packed boxes onto a truck.
+There will be plenty of opportunity for all!

 1900 W. Market St. Greensboro, NC 27403

 Ages 16 and up

 Contact Susan Cox at 336-423-9849 or [email protected]om

 Volunteers are always needed to help sort, pack, and distribute groceries to families.
 There are also some administrative tasks that are crucial to organizational activity.

 Contact Susan Cox at 336-423-9849 or [email protected]

 Volunteers must 18 (or mature 16-17 year olds) and up.

 As they continue to provide grocery assistance to families, they are in need of monetary and food donations.

 YWCA Family Shelter